fasetto/SharpAspect/README.md

         .AddSingleton<Logger>()
         .AddTransient<IRocket, Rocket>()

-        // Call this, after you registerd your services.
+        // Call this, after you registered your services.
         .EnableDynamicProxy()

         .BuildServiceProvider();